^

 Oral rehydration is carried out in 2 stages:

-1. Primary rehydration is aimed at correcting water-salt deficiency, available at the time of treatment.
-Calculated for 4-6 hours.
-The volume of glucose-salt solutions for the first stage is calculated by the mass deficit, depending on the degree of exsicosis: in case of grade I exciseosis - 50 ml / kg of mass, with grade II exciseosis - 60-90 ml / kg of mass.
+1. Primary rehydration is aimed at correcting the water-salt deficit present at the start of treatment.
+It is calculated for 4-6 hours.
+The volume of glucose-salt solutions for stage I is calculated based on the mass deficit depending on the degree of exicosis: for stage I exicosis - 50 ml/kg of mass, for stage II exicosis - 60-90 ml/kg of mass.

-2. Supportive rehydration is aimed at compensating for the continued loss of water and salts and providing additional fluid demand.
+2. Maintenance rehydration is aimed at compensating for ongoing losses of water and salts and providing additional fluid needs.
 It is carried out until the diarrhea syndrome stops and the water-salt balance is restored.
-For each subsequent 6 hours, enter as much solution as the patient lost for the previous 6 hours from the calculation: for each loss with vomiting or stool to children under 2 years old, 50-100 ml of solution must be drunk, for children over 2 years - 100-200 ml.
+For each subsequent 6 hours, as much solution is administered as the patient lost in the previous 6 hours, based on the calculation: for each loss with vomiting or stool, children under 2 years old need to drink 50-100 ml of solution, children over 2 years old - 100-200 ml.

-To drink it is necessary fractional for 2-3 teaspoons every 3-5 minutes or from a horn, but no more than 100 ml for 20 minutes.
-If vomiting occurs, the solution is stopped for 5-10 minutes, and then resumed according to the usual method.
-It is possible to inject the solution through the nose with a gastric probe at 10-20 ml / kg for 1 hour.
+It is necessary to give the solution in small portions, 2-3 teaspoons every 3-5 minutes or from a bottle, but not more than 100 ml in 20 minutes.
+If vomiting occurs, then the solution is stopped for 5-10 minutes, and then resumed using the usual method.
+The solution can be administered through the nose with a gastric tube at 10-20 ml/kg for 1 hour.

-Signs of sufficient rehydration: a decrease in the volume of fluid loss, an increase in body weight by 6-7% per day, the normalization of diuresis, the disappearance of clinical signs of dehydration, improvement in the general condition of the child, normalization of the pulse rate and its filling.
+Signs of sufficient rehydration: reduction in the volume of fluid loss, weight gain of 6-7% per day, normalization of diuresis, disappearance of clinical signs of dehydration, improvement in the general condition of the child, normalization of the pulse rate and its volume.

 The need for parenteral rehydration occurs in 5-10% of patients with acute gastrointestinal diseases.
 Indications for intravenous administration of solutions are: